 Even small changes in hormone levels can result in adverse effects, including extra stress on the body.
 Symptoms can grow worse over time, and a hormonal imbalance can lead to chronic issues.

-For some people, making simple lifestyle changes can help to restore levels of hormones.
+For some people, making simple lifestyle changes can help restore proper levels of hormones.

 The following strategies may help: